-CAUTION: Read this section before placing the bath into service.
+CAUTION: Read this section entitled BATH USE before placing the bath in service.

 The information in this section is for general information only.
 It is not designed to be the basis for calibration laboratory procedures.
-Each laboratory needs to write their own specific procedures.
+Each laboratory needs to write their specific procedures.